chemerisuk/cordova-plugin-core-android-extensions/README.md

 # cordova-plugin-core-android-extensions
-Useful method for an android cordova app
+Useful methods for an android cordova app